weijun-ding/hello-world/README.md

 # hello-world
-this is my first first project on Github
+this is my first first project on Github. test purpose only